xster/flutter-wiki/Triage.md

 If their report is **unclear**, doesn't give sufficient steps to reproduce, or is otherwise lacking in sufficient detail for us to act on it, add a polite comment asking for additional information, add the `waiting for customer response` label, then skip the remaining steps.

 If the bug is **still unclear** -- we have previously asked for more detail, and the bug reporter has had a chance to provide additional feedback, but has not been able to do so in a way that makes the bug actionable -- either apologize for us not being able to fix it and then close the bug, or add the `waiting for customer response` label, depending on your confidence that the reporter will be able to eventually provide sufficient detail.
 Then, skip the remaining steps.
+It is fine to be aggressive in closing bugs where the issue is not clear, because we have plenty of other issues where the bug _is_ clear and there's really no value to us in having low-quality bugs open in our bug database.

 If the issue describes something that you know for a fact has been **fixed** since the bug report was filed, add a cheerful comment saying so, close the issue, and skip the remaining steps.

 If the bug is **clear enough** for us to act on it, continue with the following steps.
+To reach this step, the bug should be actionable, with clear steps to reproduce the problem.
+We have enough bugs filed that we will not run out of work any time soon; therefore, it is reasonable to be quite aggressive in establishing if a bug is sufficiently clear.

 ### Duplicates